sushii-00/NEATFEED/readMe.md

 # NEATFEED

-This is a full stack responsive MERN Social media App
+The deployed app can be accessed at the link: https://neatfeed-client.vercel.app/ This is a full stack responsive MERN Social media App

 * This social media web application consists of a registration page with complete validation along with functionality to upload a user image for their profiles.